nodejs/node/COLLABORATOR_GUIDE.md

 Pull requests proposing new core modules must still be marked semver-minor.
 New core modules must remain Experimental until a semver-major release.

-It is recommended to give PRs introducing new core modules at least one week for review.
+Pull requests introducing new core modules must be left open for at least one week for review.
 For new modules that involve significant effort, non-trivial additions to Node.js or significant new capabilities, an [Enhancement Proposal][] is recommended but not required.

 ### Deprecations